 Notice period to be given by the employee to the employer

-Less than one month’s service – nil.
+Less than one month’s service – one week.

-One month’s service to the satisfactory completion of your probationary period – one week’s written notice to the employer.
+One month’s service to the satisfactory completion of your probationary period – two week’s written notice to the employer.

 From the satisfactory completion of your probationary period – one month’s written notice to the employer.